achalise/llm-experiments/claim-processor-agent/README.md

 # ClaimProcessor Agent Using LangGraph

+The core logic is defined in `src/agent/graph.ts` and the api packaging the agent is served from `src/app.ts`

+The graph can be viewed in the [LangGraph studio UI](https://studio.langgraph.com/)

 ![Graph view in LangGraph studio UI](./static/studio.png)

-The core logic is defined in `src/agent/graph.ts` and the api packaging the agent is served from `src/app.ts`

 ### Running the application